 Know your Requirements

-The next step is to know your requirements i.e. whether you want graphics card for gaming, video editing & normal graphics work or for professional graphics applications such as Autocad, Solidworks, Maya 3D etc.
+The next step is to know your requirements i.e. whether you want graphics cards for gaming, video editing & normal graphics work, or for professional graphics applications such as Autocad, Solidworks, Maya 3D, etc.

-If your main requirement is gaming then you should get a mid-range to high-end gaming graphics card.
-For video editing and basic graphics softwares you can opt for budget to mid-range graphics card but if you work involves running high-end 3D modeling & engineering softwares or professional graphics softwares then you have to look for workstation graphics cards.
+If your main requirement is gaming then you should get a mid-range to a high-end gaming graphics card.
+For video editing and basic graphics software, you can opt for a budget to a mid-range graphics card but if your work involves running high-end 3D modeling & engineering software or professional graphics software then you have to look for workstation graphics cards.